lightbend/kalix-javascript-sdk/samples/js/js-replicated-entity-shopping-cart/README.md

 information on how to make your docker image available to Kalix.

-Finally you can or use the [Kalix Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `akkasls` CLI or via the web interface.
+Finally you can or use the [Kalix Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `kalix` CLI or via the web interface.
 When using `npm run deploy`, npm will also conveniently package and publish your docker image prior to deployment.